socrocket/core/models/irqmp/irqmp.md

 @subsection irqmp_p1_2 Control Registers

 The IRQMP can be configured and controlled by a set of memory-mapped registers (Table 32).
-All control registers are 32 bit wide and implemented in form of a GreenReg register bank.
+All control registers are 32 bit wide and implemented in form of a register bank.
-Therefore, as described in 3.4, class `Irqmp` is a chield of class `gr_device`.
+Therefore, as described in 3.4, class `Irqmp` is a child of class `APBSlave`.
 An overview about the available registers is given in Table 32.

 @table Table 32 – IRQMP Registers